Judy-Youssef/Brazilian-E-Commerce-Public-Dataset-by-Olist/README.md

 📊 This project is a Power BI dashboards analyzing Olist's sales and performance

 ## Files in this repo
-- `.pbix` → The Power BI project file
-- `Olist - EDA.pdf` → Exported PDF version
+- `Brazilian E-Commerce Olist EDA` → Exported PDF version